oneybb/Forex_Headline_vs_Fulltext_Sentiment/README.md

 This project investigates the discrepancy between news headline sentiment and full-text sentiment.
 The study uses a manually labeled dataset of headline sentiment and evaluates its alignment against full-text sentiment, which is predicted using a fine-tuned FinBERT model.
 By treating full-text sentiment as a reference point, this analysis aims to assess the accuracy and reliability of forex news headlines in reflecting broader article sentiment.

+This project was done under the NUS module DSA4265

 # Dataset Preparation